 According to publication published by Pakistan Public Administration Research Centre (PPARC) Statistical Bulletin 2010-11, there are 207 ABs/C having 369,285 employees working under the administrative control of the federal government.
-Similarly, according to Services & General Administrative
+Similarly, according to Services & General Administrative Department (S&GAD) and the respective departments of the four provinces, there are 67, 40, 45 & 18 ABs/C under the administrative control of Punjab, Sindh, KP & Baluchistan governments respectively.

-13 Report of the National Commission for Government Reforms on Reforming the Government in Pakistan, 2008
+&lt;sup>15Report of the National Commission for Government Reforms on Reforming the Government in Pakistan, 2008